kpwce/kpwce.github.io/src/content/blog/interdisciplinary-txtds.md

 - Hands-on digitization work with tools and frameworks that textual scholars use
 - Low-stakes capstone that allows students to expand on prior work in the context of textual and digital studies

-Some other observations.
+And some other observations.
 - Limited course options, as the department is small and was offering 1-2 courses per quarter that would count towards the certificate
 - As someone with coding background, the coding aspect wasn't interesting and catered towards beginners with little to no coding experience

 Personally, I enjoyed the program as it exposed me to problems that had never crossed my mind.
 What impact does optical character recognition (OCR) have in search and discovery?
 How does digitization impact reading experience?
 How do we trace and document the editions of a text?
 How does metadata get generated?
-If any of these questions sounded interesting, I would recommend taking a look at the program!
+If any of these questions sound interesting, I would recommend taking a look at the program!